-Facebook killer's ex-girlfriend meets victim's daughters
+United in grief, Facebook killer's ex-girlfriend meets victim's family

 Story highlights

-- Joy Lane: It's difficult watching name dominate social media
+- Joy Lane says she's receiving threats on social media

 - Victim's daughters tell Lane it's not her fault

-(CNN)The three women hugged, talked and wept, united in grief by a killer who recorded the last minutes of his victim's life.
+(CNN)The three women hugged, prayed and talked, united in grief by a killer who recorded the last minutes of his victim's life.

-In a video posted on Facebook, Steve Stephens brutally gunned down Robert Godwin Sr., 74, as he walked down a Cleveland street on Easter Sunday.
+Nearly 48 hours after the shooting death of Robert Godwin Sr., 74, on Easter Sunday, two of his daughters and the killer's ex-girlfriend met for the first time.

+Godwin was walking down a street in Cleveland, Ohio, when Steve Stephens gunned him down, then posted a video of the killing on Facebook.

-Before Stephens fatally shot Godwin in the head, he demanded the victim say Joy Lane, the name of Stephens' former girlfriend.
+Before the shooting, he demanded Godwin say Joy Lane, the name of Stephens' ex-girlfriend.

-"She's the reason that this is about to happen to you," Stephens told Godwin in the video before he shot him.
+"She's the reason that this is about to happen to you," Stephens told Godwin in the video.
+He then shot him, forever linking Lane and the victim's family.

-Nearly 48 hours after the killing, three unlikely strangers met Tuesday.
-Lane and two of the victim's daughters, Debbie Godwin and Tonya Godwin-Baines, talked, held hands and prayed, CNN affiliate WJW reported.
+Lane and two of the victim's daughters, Debbie Godwin and Tonya Godwin-Baines, met Tuesday, CNN affiliate WJW reported.

+There was no fingerpointing -- just hugs.
+No accusations -- just mutual grief.

 'The hashtags Joy Lane'

-The three women shared their pain, each affected differently by a killing that stunned the nation.
+During the meeting, the three women shared their pain, the affiliate reported, each affected differently by a killing that stunned the nation.

-Stephens fled after he shot Godwin on Sunday, triggering a manhunt that extended to several states and ended when the killer shot himself on Tuesday.
+Stephens fled after he killed Godwin, triggering a manhunt that extended to several states and ended when he shot himself on Tuesday in Pennsylvania.

 Lane said it has been difficult watching her name dominate social media, where her connection to the killer became a topic of discussion over the weekend.